Moustikitos/python-mainsail/docs/pool.md

 - [x] `url` - the url of node if domain name is set
 - [x] `ip` - the ip address of pool service
 - [x] `port` - the port used by pool service

+Those parameters are used to remotly configure pool options.
+Validator private key have to be secrured on the remote system using `dump_prk`.

 **Run a public pool**